 The DCMP promotes the appropriate use of the best available technology to enable students to investigate complex mathematical and statistical concepts.
-The use of technology allows students to focus on the deeper mathematical and statistical concepts rather than performing labor-intensive procedural processes by hand.
-Technology should support the learning objectives of the lesson, and should not replace students' abilities to do simple procedural calculations by hand.
-In some cases, the use of technology is a learning objective in itself (i.e., learning to use a statistical package in a statistics course); at other times, the technology should support students in thinking algorithmically rather than focusing on a specific program or tool.
+The use of technology allows students to focus on the deeper mathematical and statistical concepts rather than performing labor-intensive procedural processes by hand (Cullen et al., 2020).8 Technology should support the learning objectives of the lesson and should not replace students' abilities to do simple procedural calculations by hand.
+In some cases, the use of technology is a learning objective in itself (i.e., learning to use a statistical package in a statistics course); at other times, the technology should support students in thinking algorithmically rather than focusing on a specific program or tool (Piercey, 2017).9